zaheyanez/IMGScraper/README.md

-# ImageScrapper
+# IMGScrapper
-Image Scrapper using python
+Image Scraper using python